HackWatch

 Mitigation available.
 Mitigation guidance or a workaround is available, but defenders should still verify rollout status and exposure.

 A malicious npm package named js-logger-pack has been discovered leveraging Hugging Face, a popular AI platform, as both a malware distribution network and a live data exfiltration backend.
 This evolving attack chain demonstrates advanced cross-platform implant capabilities, posing a high risk to developers and organizations relying on npm packages.
-This article consolidates multiple corroborated reports to provide a comprehensive analysis, real-world impact, and actionable steps for mitigation in 2026.

 # Malicious npm Package Exploits Hugging Face for Sophisticated Malware Delivery and Data Exfiltration